MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 5. Leave LON-DC1 open as you will continue using it in the next task. <br/>

-	‎**Important:** You should perform the next task immediately after completing this one so that Microsoft Entra Connect Sync doesn’t automatically synchronize the changes that you just made to the identity objects in the previous tasks.
+	>**Important:** You should perform the next task immediately after completing this one so that Microsoft Entra Connect Sync doesn’t automatically synchronize the changes that you just made to the identity objects in the previous tasks.

 ### Task 4 - Force a manual synchronization